sfc-gh-abarron/coco-masterclass/readme.md

 Generate synthetic data for the Frostbyte ski supply inventory project using the generate-synthetic-data skill.
 Do not load the data yet.
 ```

 CoCo will ask you how many records to generate.
-Small (5 stores, 50 products, 10 suppliers, 1000 stock records, 200 purchase orders) works well.
+The Small (5 stores, 50 products, 10 suppliers, 1000 stock records, 200 purchase orders) works well.

 #### 2.2 — Load into Snowflake